Clayton Blackmore: Manchester United

 He joined Manchester United as an associated schoolboy at the age of 14, and was an FA Youth Cup finalist in 1982.

 He was given his debut for United on 16 May 1984 by manager Ron Atkinson, in their 2–0 league defeat against Nottingham Forest at the City Ground.
 He made a solitary league appearance the following season, although in 1985–86 he scored three goals in 12 league games, but he did not get a serious run in the side until the 1987–88 season, by which time Alex Ferguson was United's manager, when he played 22 league games and scored three goals.
 1988–89 saw Blackmore enjoy even more first team opportunities as he played 28 times in the league.

-He made 35 League appearances for United in 1990–91, and 33 in 1991–92.
+He made 35 league appearances for United in 1990–91, and 33 in 1991–92.

-He was part of the 1990 FA Cup winning side and the folowing year, he won a European Cup Winners' Cup medal with United.
+He was part of the 1990 FA Cup winning side and the following year, he won a European Cup Winners' Cup medal with United.
 He was United's regular left-back in the 1990–91 season, but when Paul Parker signed in the close season, Denis Irwin was switched to left-back and Blackmore returned to his familiar pattern of alternating between different positions, although he did enjoy a good run at right-back when Parker was injured.

 Blackmore collected an FA Premier League title medal in 1992–93, although he was no longer a regular player at the club, often coming on as a substitute or standing in as a full-back or on the flanks on the few occasions he did start a game.
 A succession of injuries meant that he was unable to play in the 1993–94 season, and competition throughout the team was growing.

 In the days of 1–11 numbering of shirts (with players not being assigned the same shirt number for every game of the season), Blackmore's versatility meant that he wore every shirt number from 2 to 11, as well as some of the shirt numbers from 12 to 16 as a substitute.
 He was assigned with the number 15 when squad numbers were introduced by the FA Premier League for the 1993–94 season, but did not play any first team games that season.